django-cms/django-cms/docs/user/tutorial/100-key-plugins.rst

 Create the row and columns exactly as you did for the Carousel, in the news article's *Content* placeholder.

 #.
+Find the news article, and switch to *Edit* mode.

-First, create a *Text* plugin, in the middle column you just created:
+#.
+Create a *Text* plugin, in the middle column you just created:

         *Peace of mind: 243g* (make this a *Heading 3* - i.e. an HTML ``<h3>``)